HDSB-GWS-ProgrammingClub/Website-Project/README.md

 ^^Refer to Figma for concept of how assets on page should look

 Google search for answers first, and if you really need help, ask a club member!
-MINIMUM GOAL: January 21st to January 28th => FINISH Welcome Page
+MINIMUM GOAL: January 21st to January 28th => FINISH Welcome Page & Navigation Bar

 >Navigation Bar (HTML & CSS):
 Add your name here if you would like to work on the navigation bar on the home page.